-All summer long you strive for a glowing appearance while taking steps to avoid sun damaged skin.
-Now that fall is here, your skin may have a new set of issues.
+Glowy, bare skin is the go-to look all summer but all that sun can take a toll even if you wear sunscreen.
+A certain percent of the sun's rays still get through.
+Now that fall is here, your skin may be making some major shifts plus showing signs of all that fun in the sun.
 If you are experiencing the post-summer skin blues – rough, dull, spotty, uneven skin – it’s time to learn how to brighten skin naturally and diminish signs of sun damage on face, neck, and décolleté.

 Exfoliation seems like a good way to get rid of roughness, right?
 But your skin seems to go straight back to bumpy afterward.
 A thick, rich moisturizer is the obvious go-to for moisturizing dry skin.
 Only it may cause your skin to become ultra oily or broken out this time of year.
-And all of those glow-inducing tactics you use during the summer do nothing to brighten your dull, lack luster complexion.
+Instead you need high performance, hydrating, super supportive products that will help skin adapt.

 Who knew a season as fair as autumn could induce such upheaval in skin?
 Your complexion may be misbehaving right now, but a few simple natural beauty tips will improve your appearance faster than you can say pumpkin spice.